-MaBSTOA Plan (continued) Valuation Dates: January 1, 2016 January 1, 2015 January 1, 2014 Measurement Date: December 31, 2016 December 31, 2015 December 31, 2014 Actuarial cost method: Frozen Initial Liability (FIL) Frozen Initial Liability (FIL) Frozen Initial Liability (FIL) Amortization method: For FIL bases, period specified in current valuation 30-year level dollar.
+MaBSTOA Plan Valuation Dates: January 1, 2019 January 1, 2018 January 1, 2017 Measurement Date: December 31, 2019 December 31, 2018 December 31, 2017 Actuarial cost method: Frozen Initial Liability (FIL) Frozen Initial Liability (FIL) Frozen Initial Liability (FIL) Amortization method: For FIL bases, period specified in current valuation 30-year level dollar.
 Future gains/losses are amortized through the calculation of the normal cost in accordance with the FIL cost method amortized based on expected working lifetime, weighted by salary, of the projected population.
 For FIL bases, period specified in current valuation 30-year level dollar.
 Future gains/losses are amortized through the calculation of the normal cost in accordance with the FIL cost method amortized based on expected working lifetime, weighted by salary, of the projected population.
 For FIL bases, period specified in current valuation 30-year level dollar.
 Future gains/losses are amortized through the calculation of the normal cost in accordance with the FIL cost method amortized based on expected working lifetime, weighted by salary, of the projected population.
 Asset Valuation Method: Actuarial value equals market value less unrecognized gains/losses over a 5-year period.
 Gains/losses are based on market value of assets.
 Actuarial value equals market value less unrecognized gains/losses over a 5-year period.
 Gains/losses are based on market value of assets.
-Actuarial value equals market value less unrecognized Market value restart as of 1/1/96, then gains/losses over a 5-year period.
-Gains/losses are five-year moving average of market values based on market value of assets. alary increases: Varies by years of employment and employment type.
+Actuarial value equals market value less unrecognized gains/losses over a 5-year period.
+Gains/losses are based on market value of assets. alary increases: Actuarial assumptions: Reflecting general wage, merit, and promotion increases of 3.5% for operating employees and 4.0% for non-operating employees per year.
+Large increases are assumed in the first 5 years of a member's career.
 Varies by years of employment and employment type.
-In general, merit and promotion increases plus assumed general wage increases of 3.5% to 15.0% for operating employees and 4.0% to 7.0% for nonoperating employees per year, depending on years of service. actuarial assumptions: 7.000/ T 000/ 5.000/ Discount Rate: 7.00% 7.00% 7.00% Investment rate of return : 7.00%, net of investment expenses.
+Varies by years of employment and employment type.
+Discount Rate: 6.50% 7.00% 7.00% Investment rate of return : 6.50%, net of investment expenses.
 7.00%, net of investment expenses.
 7.00%, net of investment expenses.
 Mortality: Based on experience of all MTA members reflecting mortality improvement on a generational basis using scale AA.
 Based on experience of all MTA members reflecting mortality improvement on a generational basis using scale AA.
-Pre-retirement and post-retirement healthy annuitant rates are projected on a generational basis using Scale AA.
-As generational tables, they reflect mortality improvements both before and after the measurement date.
-Mortality assumption is based on a 2012 experience study for all MTA plans.
+Based on experience of all MTA members reflecting mortality improvement on a generational basis using scale AA.
 Pre-retirement: RP-2000 Employee Mortality Table for Males and Females with blue collar adjustments.
 RP-2000 Employee Mortality Table for Males and Females with blue collar adjustments.
 RP-2000 Employee Mortality Table for Males and Females with blue collar adjustments.
-Post-retirement Healthy Lives: 95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP- 2000 Healthy Annuitant mortality 95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP- 2000 Healthy Annuitant mortality 95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females. table for females. table for females. table for females.
-Post-retirement Disabled Lives: table for females.
-75% of the rates from the RP-2000 Healthy Annuitant mortality table for males and females.
-75% of the rates from the RP-2000 Healthy Annuitant mortality table for males and females.
-75% of the rates from the RP-2000 Healthy Annuitant mortality table for males and females.
-Post-retirement Disabled Lives: Inflation/Railroad Retirement Wage Base: 75% of the rates from the RP-2000 Healthy Annuitant mortality table for 75% of the rates from the RP-2000 Healthy Annuitant mortality table for 75% of the rates from the RP-2000 Healthy Annuitant mortality table for
+Post-retirement Healthy Lives: 95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
+95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
+95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
+Post-retirement Disabled Lives: RP-2014 Disabled Annuitant mortality table for males and females.
+RP-2014 Disabled Annuitant mortality table for males and females.
+RP-2014 Disabled Annuitant mortality table for males and females. nflation/Railroad Retirement Wag Base: 2.25% 2.50% 2.50% Cost-of-Living Adjustments: 1.35% per annum 1.375% per annum 1.375% per annum